OS2iot/OS2iot-docs/source/user-interface-design/ui-design.rst

 User Rights
 ~~~~~~~~~~~~~
-It requires a certain right to be able to access certain features with global-admin, organizations admin, or write/read features.
+It requires a certain right to be able to access certain features with the different admin and read roles.

 Navigation to the system with global-admin functions is done by
-    1) adding a whole section for administrative use for global-admin to control the system of user, user groups(permissions), and organizations
+    1) adding a whole section for administrative use for global-admin to control the system of user, user groups (permissions), and organizations
     2) adding new organizaions to the system
-    3) given write rights (delete and edit) to everything inside the organization
+    3) giving admin rights (delete and edit) to everything inside the organization
     4) activation of another global-admin user

+Navigation to the system with application admin functions is done by
+    1) giving admin rights (delete and edit) to applications and Sigfox devices inside the organization

+Navigation to the system with gateway admin functions is done by
+    1) giving admin rights (delete and edit) to gateways inside the organization

-Navigation to the system with organization-admin functions is done by
+Navigation to the system with user admin functions is done by
     1) adding system control of user, user groups (permissions) to the organization pane
-    2) given write rights (delete and edit) to everything inside the organization
+    2) giving admin rights (delete and edit) to users and user groups

-Navigation to the system with write functions is done by
-    1) given write rights (delete and edit) to everything inside the organization

 Navigation to the system with read functions is done by
-    1) given read rights and cannot delete or edit anything inside the organization
+    1) giving read rights and cannot delete or edit anything inside the organization

 Global Search